 Overseas Investors may acquire residential properties in The Bahamas of up to five acres without prior Government approval.
 Such acquisitions are required to be registered in accordance with the International Persons Landholding Act.
 Any non-Bahamian who owns property on any of the islands is eligible for a Home Owners Residence Card, renewable annually.
 This card will: facilitate entry into The Bahamas and entitle the owner, his spouse and minor children to enter and remain in The Bahamas for the duration of the validity of the card.

 This permit is for non-Bahamians wishing to reside in The Bahamas on an annual basis.
 This permit is suitable for foreigners who choose to rent long term, and for students studying in The Bahamas.

 Permanent Residence has become very popular and accelerated consideration is given to major international investors and owners of residences valued at B$1,500,000 or more.
 To qualify for economic permanent residence a person must invest a minimum of B$750,000.
-Permanent residence is a status issued to an individual for the duration of his/her life, unless revoked, and gives him/her the right to live and or work, but not the right to vote in The Bahamas.
+Permanent residence is a status issued to an individual for the duration of his/her life, unless revoked, and gives him/her the right to live, but not the right to vote in The Bahamas.

 Areas Especially Targeted for Overseas Investors

 - Upscale condominium, Timeshare and Second Home Development

 - Information and Data Processing Services